Sunday, September 30 will be a day that goes down not only in Progress Wrestling history but UK wrestling history as they say Hello Wembley.

 Winner – Jimmy Havoc

-My wife, whose not one to watch most of Havoc’s matches, stood up and applauded at the end of the match to show her appreciation to both competitors.
+My wife, who’s not one to watch most of Havoc’s matches, stood up and applauded at the end of the match to show her appreciation to both competitors.
 High praise indeed there folks!

 One thing that kept cropping up in the conversations was that each and every match on this card could have been a main event anywhere else in the world.
-Just shows how big this show is having eight main matches on one card.
+It just shows how big this show is having eight main matches on one card.

 The interval overran quite a bit due to the fact that the mess of the last match took longer than expected to clear!
 But never mind, the second half of the show is now!